-Another of my fellow sufferers at the Florey Building was Jan, a geology postgrad from Germany who’d done his national service in the Gebirgsjäger (look it up) and drove a khaki Volkswagen camper van.
+One of my fellow sufferers at the Florey Building was Jan, a geology postgrad from Germany who’d done his national service in the Gebirgsjäger (look it up) and drove a khaki Volkswagen camper van.
 (His father, Jan told me, had been a Panzer commander whose only victory had been to get captured by Monty and not the Russians.)
 Jan suggested that we drive to Madrid at Easter 1980 via the Plymouth-Santander ferry; it would save some money, so I agreed.
-The van was on its last legs, but it did the job, chugging and wheezing over the snow-clad sierras to Castile.
+The motor was on its last legs, but it did the job, chugging and wheezing over the snow-clad sierras to Castile.

 The next day I presented myself at the Instituto Valencia de Don Juan, where I was required to spend my time in profitable study.
 The librarian, Don Gregorio de Andrés, treated me to a cordial and extended welcome (more of a speech than a greeting), after which we nipped to a bar across the road for a mid-morning drink.
 I never really got to grips with the catalogue, or discovered if anything in it was likely to be of use to me.
 Whilst the Instituto was a beautiful place full of exquisite, priceless works of art, its library remained a gentleman’s private library, and with three other readers using it on a regular basis it could be a rather cramped and awkward space in which to work.

 I enjoyed my time in Madrid, eating bueno y barato and making friends.
 My research came on in leaps and bounds, as the cliché has it.
 I took trips to Toledo, Segovia, Ávila and Salamanca and visited all the major museums – as well as some lesser-known ones, such as Lázaro Galdiano.
-I acquired, as if I didn’t have enough to worry about, another girlfriend: a History postgrad at Cambridge.
+I acquired, as if I didn’t have enough to worry about, another amiga: a History postgrad at Cambridge.

 Taking advantage of an introduction from Félix de Azúa, a novelist I’d collaborated with at Oxford, I arranged to meet Javier Marías, who had written several novels and translated Tristram Shandy into Spanish (he was still in his 20s), and was now having a crack at Conrad’s The Mirror of the Sea.